 Bárbara officially resolved to become a singer in high school while studying with Alicia González Pacheco, one of the premier voice teachers in her home city.
 She began singing with choirs throughout the city as she honed her vocal technique and enrolled in the program at the School of Music of the Universidad de Guadalajara, where she excelled both as a musician and an academic.
 During this time, she was diagnosed with Hodgkin’s Lymphoma, fighting the disease while keeping up with her studies, strengthened in her resolve to thrive by music.
 Three years after her diagnosis, she was the soprano section leader and soloist of the State Choir of Jalisco.
 To ensure she received the best treatment, Bárbara traveled to the U.S. to visit the MD Anderson Cancer Center in Houston for a second opinion.
 While there, she was asked to audition at the University of Houston’s Moores School of Music and was offered a full scholarship.
 After several rounds of aggressive chemotherapy and radiation that should have damaged her vocal cords, doctors predicted she would never sing again.
 But after she returned to Guadalajara for a life-saving bone marrow transplant, astoundingly, the quality of her voice was unaffected.

 After completing her Master’s degree in 2004, Bárbara earned several roles with various opera companies and began teaching voice.
-However, she took a break from the spotlight after she and her husband adopted their daughter, Elizabeth.
-At the end of 2008, she was encouraged by her mother and husband to spread her wings again and nourish her love of music and live performance.
-A search for challenging and exciting opportunities led her to audition for the fourth season of the popular television program America’s Got Talent in 2009.
+However, her greatest career opportunity in the form of an audition for the fourth season of the popular television program America’s Got Talent in 2009.

 Her spectacular performance of Charles Gounod’s “Ave Maria” prompted judge Piers Morgan to declare: “It was the greatest single vocal performance we’ve ever had on ‘America’s Got Talent’.”
 Bárbara’s luminous renditions of songs as well as her charisma and determined pursuit of her dreams made her a fan favorite, and she finished first runner-up.
 Once the show wrapped, Bárbara participated in the America’s Got Talent Live Concert Series in Las Vegas, which ran for ten weeks in Las Vegas and for three weeks at Foxwoods Casino.